metio/terraform-provider-k8s/docs/data-sources/scheduling_volcano_sh_pod_group_v1beta1_manifest.md

 Optional:

-- `min_member` (Number) MinMember defines the minimal number of members/tasks to run the pod group; if there's not enough resources to start all tasks, the scheduler will not start anyone.
+- `min_member` (Number) MinMember defines the minimal number of members/tasks to run the pod group;if there's not enough resources to start all tasks, the schedulerwill not start anyone.
-- `min_resources` (Map of String) MinResources defines the minimal resource of members/tasks to run the pod group; if there's not enough resources to start all tasks, the scheduler will not start anyone.
+- `min_resources` (Map of String) MinResources defines the minimal resource of members/tasks to run the pod group;if there's not enough resources to start all tasks, the schedulerwill not start anyone.
-- `min_task_member` (Map of String) MinTaskMember defines the minimal number of pods to run each task in the pod group; if there's not enough resources to start each task, the scheduler will not start anyone.
+- `min_task_member` (Map of String) MinTaskMember defines the minimal number of pods to run each task in the pod group;if there's not enough resources to start each task, the schedulerwill not start anyone.
-- `priority_class_name` (String) If specified, indicates the PodGroup's priority. 'system-node-critical' and 'system-cluster-critical' are two special keywords which indicate the highest priorities with the former being the highest priority.
-Any other name must be defined by creating a PriorityClass object with that name.
-If not specified, the PodGroup priority will be default or zero if there is no default.
+- `priority_class_name` (String) If specified, indicates the PodGroup's priority. 'system-node-critical' and'system-cluster-critical' are two special keywords which indicate thehighest priorities with the former being the highest priority.
+Any othername must be defined by creating a PriorityClass object with that name.If not specified, the PodGroup priority will be default or zero if there is nodefault.
-- `queue` (String) Queue defines the queue to allocate resource for PodGroup; if queue does not exist, the PodGroup will not be scheduled.
+- `queue` (String) Queue defines the queue to allocate resource for PodGroup; if queue does not exist,the PodGroup will not be scheduled.
 Defaults to 'default' Queue with the lowest weight.